ketanchamp/DS-and-Algorithms/README.md

 # DS-and-Algorithms
-You might learn new concepts, but implementing is more fun!
+You might read new concepts, but implementing is more fun!